KhanhKhuat1504/csds393_project/testing.md

 4. Keep tests independent (no dependencies between test cases)
 5. For API tests, use the typedMocks helper function for proper NextApiRequest/Response types
 6. Mock external services and APIs to isolate test cases
+7. When mocking environment variables or system objects (like Buffer), restore originals in afterAll hooks

 ## Code Coverage